m0lentum/molentum.github.io/content/notes/stuff-i-liked-in-2025/index.md

 but the game does some cool things with the weapon mechanics and world design that made it very compelling for me.

+**[Still Wakes the Deep]**<br/>
+A horror story about an oil rig and its crew who encounter a mysterious organism hidden in the bedrock.
+The setting is beautifully realized and perfect for horror — no way out, and plenty of high places, dark rooms, and massive underwater structures.
+Plus some delightfully Scottish character acting.
+There's not much in the way of gameplay, but with atmosphere like this I had a great time just walking through the story.

 [saturnalia]: https://store.steampowered.com/app/916350/Saturnalia/
 [archipelago]: https://archipelago.gg/
 [beton brutal]: https://store.steampowered.com/app/2330500/BETON_BRUTAL/
 [dead space (2023)]: https://store.steampowered.com/app/1693980/Dead_Space/
+[still wakes the deep]: https://store.steampowered.com/app/1622910/Still_Wakes_the_Deep/